pSpitzner/beets-flask/README.md

 Importing music with beets could be more convenient.
 Beets identifies metadata correctly _most_ of the time, and in those cases, a single click should be enough to import.

 This is the main idea with beets-flask: For all folders in your inbox, we generate a preview of what beets _would do_ and show you those previews.
-Then it's easy to go through them and import the correct ones, while falling back to terminal for those that were incorrect.
+Then it's easy to go through them and import the correct ones, while falling back to terminal for those that were not to your liking.

 ## Features